ibm-cloud-docs/Registry/registry_notices_iam_private_network.md

 This change improves the security of {{site.data.keyword.registrylong_notm}}.
 With this change, you can configure real, account specific, private client IP addresses in IAM restricted IP lists, instead of the documented list of shared IP addresses.
 You must now allow private subnet and IP addresses of your own hosts (for example, worker nodes in a classic {{site.data.keyword.containerlong_notm}} cluster or the egress IP of a VPC network).

-Also, as part of this change, the {{site.data.keyword.registryshort}} service private IP addresses changed, which might require updates to your firewall configuration.
+Also, as part of this change, the {{site.data.keyword.registryshort}} private IP addresses changed, which might require updates to your firewall configuration.

 If you use [Calico](https://www.tigera.io/project-calico/){: external}, the samples are updated to take account of the change.